AtsukoCoffey/kaitenzushi/README.md

 **6. Input key matching -> matched key -> Letter matched counter +1, change the display using css, executes typing sound**
 [BUG](#bugs) Changing the colour of a letter one by one in the word seems impossible.
-My solution is using the another layer which was applied the style already, push the matched letter in it to look like to change the letter colour one by one.
+My solution is using an another layer which was applied the style already, push the matched letter in it to look like to change the letter colour one by one.
-[BUG](#bugs) Mobile device doesn't work the matching function as the keyboard system is deffent.
+[BUG](#bugs) Mobile device doesn't work the matching function as the keyboard system is different.
 Temporary, use return key to lead to validate function for mobile phone.
-[BUG](#bugs) Matching function for japanese kana letters were much more complicated than I expected.
+[BUG](#bugs) Matching function for Japanese kana letters were much more complicated than I expected.
 I tried some if statement though decided to postpone to try later.

 **7. Change user entry to the lower case**